 So, what do local moms here in metro Detroit think?

-Erica Tank, Madison Heights mother of one and owner and director of Green Garden Child Development Center, says while part-time work is the ideal, it’s just not always financially possible.
+Erica Tank, the owner and executive director of Green Garden Child Development Center, says while part-time work is the ideal, it’s just not always financially possible.
 Tank works 50 to 60 hours per week, but she’s in a unique situation where she’s able to bring her son to work, feeling reassured he’s in good hands – which, she says, isn’t the case for many women who work in inflexible corporations.

 Tank adds that the part-time working mother is not necessarily the “child-ideal.”
 Instead, she thinks there should be more focus on creating places where children can be taken care of and loved, even when not with their mothers – which is what she sought to do by creating an organic, free-of-chemicals daycare.